PandasThumb/pandasthumb.github.io/_posts/2017-07-05-photography-contest-IX.md

 <li>Regular contributors to The Panda's Thumb are not eligible to enter the contest.</li>

 <li>The decision of the judges is irrevocable.
-The judges remain irrepressibly and irreducibly irascible, irreverent, and irredeemable, irregardless.</li>
+The judges remain irrepressibly and irreducibly irascible, irreverent, and irredeemable, irregardless and irrespective.</li>

 <li> Even though we are getting better at running contests, we reserve the right to change any of the rules, or add or subtract rules at any time at our discretion.</li>